jbaudanza/rxeventstore/README.md

 ## Metadata

-When an event is inserted into the store, you can optionally include metadata that describes when/where and who created the event.
+An event can optionally by stored with metadata that describes when/where and who created the event.
 RxEventStore supports the following metadata fields:

  - `sessionId` - A uuid that uniquely identifies the browser session of the user that created the event.
  - 'ipAddress' - A string that identifies an IPv4 or IPV6 IP address